jonnylynchy/sportsteam/README.md

 # Sports Team Website

-This is a Springboot application that serves a static website and a SpringMVC REST API.
+This is a Spring Boot application that serves a static website and a SpringMVC REST API.

 ## Installation Steps